andysalerno/llm-at-home/README.md

 # Monorepo Overview
-This is a monorepo composed of small services that combine to make a self-hostable, extensible, customizable, ChatGPT-like experience.
+This is a monorepo composed of small projects I have been working on related to self-hosting and serving LLMs.

+These projects can combine to make a self-hostable, extensible, customizable, ChatGPT-like experience.
 It supports custom functions to extend the abilities of the model.

 A Docker Compose file exists to easily launch the services, or to see how they can be manually started.